folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 1. Used variable names in receives

     The rest of the program depends on the name that we assign to a received value.
-Therefore we need to restore the original name when we revert.
-Used variable names are stored on a stack that is popped when we revert a receive.
+When reverting, we need to use the name that the rest of the program expects.
+Picking a new name like at 2 in the snippet below is obviously wrong.
+We could revert to the internal name used for the variable - as shown in 3 - but this name is uninformative.
+    Therefore, we store the name given by the programmer so we can use that name again when reverting.

     ```haskell
-    program = do
     decision <- H.receive
     H.send decision

+    -- 1) => forward         -- 3) => valid but undesired backward
+    H.send var1              var1 <- H.receive
+                             H.send var1

+    -- 2) => wrong backward  -- 4) => actual backward
+    var2 <- H.receive        decision <- H.receive
-        H.send decision
+    H.send var1              H.send decision
     ```

 2. Unused branches